My Tax Digital - Frequently Asked Questions (FAQs)

 What VAT information do I need to keep digitally?

-You need to keep a digital record of all sales and purchases.
+You need to keep a digital record of all income and expenses.
 This includes the transaction date, the amount (VAT rate and total), and the details of any adjustments or corrections you have made.

 What is MTD for ITSA?

-It is the new system for self-employed people and landlords to report their income and expenses digitally to HMRC.
-It replaces the old annual Self Assessment (SA) tax return process with four quarterly updates and a Final Declaration.
+It is the new system for self-employed people and landlords to report income and expenses digitally to HMRC via four quarterly updates and a Final Declaration, replacing the old annual Self Assessment tax return.
+Watch video

 Who needs to use MTD for ITSA and when?